TechTweedie/techtweedie.github.io/content/posts/Variables-in-PowerFX-Command-Buttons/index.md

 ## Where Else You Can Find This Post

-This post was originally posted on May 24, 2024 my blog https://helpmewithmy.technology, a platform I am currently migrating away from.
+- This post was originally posted on May 24, 2024 my blog https://helpmewithmy.technology, a platform I am currently migrating away from.

-To reach and engage with a broader audience, I've also shared this blog post on several other platforms.
-You can find and interact with it on: